The Prince’s Trust, the UK’s leading youth charity, has officially opened a new centre in Manchester today.

 Her mum died when she was 18 and she has experienced unemployment, isolation and lack of motivation but with the support of the Prince’s Trust team and Get into Healthcare programmes, she is now in a much better place and hopes to study sociology and psychology at university.

-Noor, 29, who lives in Altrincham, struggled to make friends after her family arrived in the UK from Iraq after the Iran-Iraq War.
-She moved to London after university but, as she could only find work as an unpaid intern, she returned to Manchester and joined the Prince’s Trust enterprise programme for help with setting up her business, Seaworthy Consulting.
+Noor, 29, who lives in Altrincham, struggled to make friends when she was younger.
+She moved to London after university but, as she could only find work as an unpaid intern, she returned to Manchester and joined The Prince’s Trust enterprise programme for help with setting up her business, Seaworthy Consulting.